breakds/www.breakds.org/content/post/declarative-docker-in-nixos.md

 hostname.
 Since NixOS's `docker-containers` modules make the convention of naming the container in such a way, I will just put the other container's name there [^1].

+**Important Notes**: If you are using 19.09 or older version of NixOS, the naming convention is actually different for docker containers.
+Nothing more needs to be changed, just make sure your `FR_DB_HOST` is set to `docker-filerun-mariadb.service` inated.

 [^1]: It would be much better if I can directly read the container's
     name from `config.docker-containers.filerun-mariadb`, so that it